 Ryan Breslin, Race

 Newsies marked Breslin’s debut and launched his Broadway career.
 After playing a paper boy, Breslin replaced in the ensemble of The Book of Mormon on Broadway.
 He appeared in the 2016 film Hail, Caesar! as a dancer; the film was choreographed by Newsies choreographer Christopher Gattelli.
 Ryan later appeared in the ensemble of the original Broadway cast of 2017's Charlie and the Chocolate Factory, where he also understudied Mike Teavee.
-Breslin currently stars in the original Broadway company of the Tony-nominated Best Musical Beetlejuice.
+Breslin most recently appeared in the original Broadway company of the Tony-nominated Best Musical Beetlejuice.

 Kevin Carolan, Governor Roosevelt